StereoKit/StereoKit/docs/Pages/Reference/Default/Material.md

 ---
 layout: default
 title: Default.Material
 description: The default material!
-This is used by any model or mesh rendered from within StereoKit.
-Its shader may change based on system performance characteristics, so it can be great to copy this one when creating your own materials!
+This is used by many models and meshes rendered from within StereoKit.
+Its shader is tuned for high performance, and may change based on system performance characteristics, so it can be great to copy this one when creating your own materials!
+Or if you want to override StereoKit's default material, here's where you do it!
 ---
 # [Default]({{site.url}}/Pages/Reference/Default.html).Material

 ## Description
 The default material!
-This is used by any model or mesh rendered from within StereoKit.
-Its shader may change based on system performance characteristics, so it can be great to copy this one when creating your own materials!
+This is used by many models and meshes rendered from within StereoKit.
+Its shader is tuned for high performance, and may change based on system performance characteristics, so it can be great to copy this one when creating your own materials!
+Or if you want to override StereoKit's default material, here's where you do it!